jwaliszko/ExpressiveAnnotations/README.md

 ```
 RequiredIfAttribute(string expression,
-                    [bool AllowEmptyOrFalse] ...) - Validation attribute which indicates that
+                    [bool AllowEmptyStrings] ...) - Validation attribute which indicates that
 					                                annotated field is required when computed
 													result of given logical expression is true.
-AssertThatAttribute(string expression)            - Validation attribute, executed for non-null
+AssertThatAttribute(string expression, ...)       - Validation attribute, executed for non-null
                                                     annotated field, which indicates that
 													assertion given in logical expression has
 													to be satisfied, for such field to be
 													considered as valid.

   expression        - The logical expression based on which requirement condition is computed.
-  AllowEmptyOrFalse - Gets or sets a flag indicating whether the attribute should allow empty or
+  AllowEmptyStrings - Gets or sets a flag indicating whether the attribute should allow empty or
-	                  whitespace strings or false boolean values (null never allowed).
+	                  whitespace strings.
 ```

 #####Implementation: